Dual-End Consistency Model: Experiments

 \subsection{Setup}

 For class-to-image (C2I) generation, we use ImageNet-256 $ \times $ 256 datasets \cite{deng2009imagenet}.
-We implement our models in the latent space of a pre-trained VA-VAE tokenizer \cite{yao2025reconstruction}, which produces a latent dimensionality of 32$\times$16$\times$16 .
+We implement our models in the latent space of a pre-trained VAE tokenizer \cite{yao2025reconstruction}, which produces a latent dimensionality of 32$\times$16$\times$16 .
 Building upon the pre-trained LightningDiT \cite{yao2025reconstruction}, we introduce an additional input $s$ to $F_\theta$ to condition the model on the right timestep.
 We evaluate using Fréchet Inception Distance (FID) \cite{heusel2017gans} on 50K generated images.
-And we train the C2I model for about 3 days with learning rate 1e-4 and AdamW \cite{loshchilov2017decoupled} optimizer.
+And we train the C2I model with learning rate 1e-4 and AdamW \cite{loshchilov2017decoupled} optimizer.

 For text-to-image (T2I) generation, we use 100K data from text-to-image-2M datasets \cite{jackyhatetexttoimag2M}.
 We utilize the default SD3-VAE tokenizer.
-We leverage a reward model \cite{xu2023imagereward} to assess generation quality, incorporating CLIP score \cite{radford2021learning}, BLIP score \cite{li2022blip}, and an overall reward score.
-The T2I model, initialized from Stable-Diffusion-3.5-Medium \cite{esser2024scaling}, is trained for approximately two days using 64 NVIDIA A100 GPUs.
+We leverage a reward model \cite{xu2023imagereward} to assess generation quality, incorporating CLIP score \cite{radford2021learning}, BLIP score \cite{li2022blip}, and ImageReward \cite{xu2023imagereward}.
 We adopt LoRA \cite{hu2022lora} with a rank of 64, a learning rate of 5e-4, and the AdamW optimizer.